As an alternative, Currency Brokers are specialists in the foreign exchange industry and can save you between 3-5% on your conversion.

 Most of these products won’t be needed by everyday customers.

-However, if you’re looking for business FX, they can be very useful for cutting expenses and improving cash flow.
+However, if you’re looking to make business money transfers, they can be very useful for cutting expenses and improving cash flow.

 Online Platforms and Mobile Apps